Splish Splash (song): In popular culture

-"Splish Splash" was featured in the trailer for the Patrick Dempsey film Loverboy.
+"Splish Splash" was featured in the trailer for the Patrick Dempsey film Loverboy(1989).
 It also appears in the soundtrack for the 1998 movie You've Got Mail.

-The song appeared in an episode of Happy Days, in which Richie Cunningham becomes a DJ, 'Richie the C' (possibly a play on Murray the K).
+The song appeared in several episodes Happy Days, including one where Richie Cunningham becomes a DJ, 'Richie the C' (a satirical play on Murray the K).

 In the Family Ties episode "The Boys Next Door", Elyse performs the song with her childhood friend Roger at a class reunion.

 It was featured in a DTV music video on The Disney Channel, set mostly to clips of Disney characters bathing, particularly from the 1948 cartoon Mickey and the Seal (illustrating the singer's bath in the first verse), as well as Mickey's Birthday Party (to illustrate the party Darin walks in on).

 The song was also featured on an insert on Sesame Street, where the zookeepers at the Bronx Zoo are washing the elephants.

 The song can also be heard in the films Because of Winn-Dixie and Air Bud.
 It was partially sung in 2012 film The Dictator, when the main character, General Aladeen (Sacha Baron Cohen) plays a practical joke on his new friend (Jason Mantzoukas) by singing the song with a severed head as a hand puppet, while his friend is taking a shower.